Pranjal-bisht/NLP-Based-Price-Prediction/README.md

 # Task:

-To Use Machine Learning to Predict Price of Product listed on mercari app and get rmsle < 0.5 and Create a web app to take inputs and display the predicted price.
+To Use Machine Learning to Predict Price of Product listed and get rmsle < 0.5 and Create a web app to take inputs and display the predicted price.

 # Directory structure:
 <pre>